jmjuanes/mikel/README.md

 > Added in `v0.5.0`.
 > Breaking change introduced in `v0.12.0`.

-Custom helpers should be provided as an object in the `options.helpers` field, where each key represents the name of the helper and the corresponding value is a function defining the helper's behavior.
+Custom helpers should be provided as an object in the `options.helpers` field, where each key represents the name of the helper and the value is a function defining the helper's behavior.

 Example: